 The Minnesota Association of Workforce Boards provides linkages for ABE programs to the MN workforce education and training systems, such as Workforce Centers and post-secondary institutions.
 MAWB represents the cooperative efforts of 16 area workforce councils across the state, and their website is the go-to online source for regional and local workforce development board (LWDB) plans, WIOA resources, the Governor’s workforce development council, and more.

-PANDA - MN ABE Disability Specialists
+PANDA - Minnesota ABE Disability Specialists

 PANDA equips Minnesota ABE teachers, program managers, and volunteers with training, disability awareness, and resources to positively impact students with disabilities.
 PANDA provides a comprehensive disabilities website; workshops at state and regional events; an Adult Learner Intervention program; phone and email consultations; an assistive technology/loan program; and connections to community resources.

 Southwest Adult Basic Education

 Southwest ABE provides training to MN ABE staff on ABE assessment tools (including CASAS and TABE), supports innovative GED activities, and provides reimbursements for learning disability assessments for ABE students seeking GED accommodations.
 They also host the annual ABE Support Services Conference for ABE support staff.
 You can learn more about Southwest ABE at https://www.southwestabe.org/